BWangy/beat-matchmaker/README.md

 To prevent human vocals from distorting the acoustic math, the backend utilizes **Meta's htdemucs neural network** via PyTorch:

 - Runs as a `subprocess` to ensure GPU VRAM is completely flushed between tracks.
-- Extracts the `no_vocals.wav` (instrumental) track, ensuring the mathematical fingerprint is based strictly on kicks, snares, 808s, and synths.
+- Extracts the `no_vocals.wav` (instrumental) track, ensuring the mathematical fingerprint is based strictly on kicks, snares, 808s, and instruments.
 - Triggers an immediate, aggressive server cleanup (`os.remove()`, `shutil.rmtree()`) to wipe massive uncompressed WAV files and copyrighted MP3s post-analysis.

 ### 3. Digital Signal Processing (`processor.py`)